-- Group Presentation: - Does each group member contribute EQUALLY to the overall presentation?
-(Note: Peer evaluations will reveal if someone hasn't done his/her share.) - o Is the presentation convincing, e.g. does the audience (instructor and classmates) believe in you and your claims? - Personal Analysis: - This is a 1250 word essay about your overall experience.
-How did you construct your interview questions and why?
-You must provide your interpretation of the answers to interview questions.
-Were the answers substantial or lacking?
-Is the group you interviewed "successful" - how so/why not?
-Did the group solidify your beliefs or render you a skeptic?
+- Group Presentation: - Does the presentation meet the requirements of the prompt, e.g. is it a complete, detailed rhetorical analysis? - Does each group member contribute EQUALLY to the overall presentation?
+(Note: Peer evaluations will reveal if someone hasn't done his/her share.)
+Is the presentation convincing, e.g. does the audience (instructor and - classmates) believe in you and your claims? - Proposal Essay: - How effectively do you state and support your argument?
+Does your proposal appeal to your audience?
+If you're arguing for the presence of the activist group on campus, do you also acknowledge the potential pitfalls of student involvement?
+If you're arguing against the presence of the activist group on campus, do you acknowledge the importance of freedom of expression and student awareness and involvement?

-Argumentative Essay: Having written (rhetorical) analyses, you will now be required to defend your own stance.
+Argumentative Essay: Having composed different analyses, you will now be required to defend your own stance.
 If "Everything's An Argument," you're used to making claims.
-But are you used to supporting them and convincing/persuading our audience(s)?
+But are you used to supporting them and convincing/persuading your audience(s)?
 Can you support your claims through emotional, ethical and logical appeals?
 Can you understand and acknowledge other points of view?
 Can you structure your arguments to gain interest, trust and support?
 And can you effectively cite credible sources to back what you're saying?
 You will be given a detailed prompt as the assignment approaches.